sakthiuma/Inshorts/README.md

 # Inshorts: news summary app using Java and Swing GUI

+Project created as a part of Java course at New York University.

 A maven application built using Swing GUI, providing users with summarized information on different news genres using JSoup library for fetching, parsing, and scrapping news articles across the internet.

 # Techonologies used: